mirageglobe/butlerfox/README.md

 - add chrootkit
 - check packages option to see a summary of what is installed.
 - test suite needed (minitest)
-- Enable a simple bash script generation
+- enable a simple bash script generation
 - install to home directory and symlink commands
-- use 1.1.1 to access sub commands
+- [drop] use 1.1.1 to access sub commands
 - [done] Need to add ufw enable -> problem as ufw prompts for y/n confirmation (silent mode problem)
 - [done] suppress all the prompts as you can see; making most silent as this is meant to work nicely (ish) with Vagrant.
 - [done] Cleaned up old samurai code
 - [done] Spawned new samuraiv2 as samurai.py
 - [done] Created minisamurai which is the current minified version of samurai2

 ToDo Commands